amin07/Pose-Pooling-3dConvNet/README.md

 Python, PyTorch

 ## Mention
-Most of the base code scripts and data are obtained from [WLASL](https://github.com/dxli94/WLASL) project
+Base code scripts and data are obtained from [WLASL](https://github.com/dxli94/WLASL) project repository.
+See the link for details about the dataset.

 ## Training the Network
 1. Download and preprocess the data from [WLASL](https://github.com/dxli94/WLASL)